italux/neoke/CONTRIBUTING.md

 First and foremost, thank you! 🙃

-I appreciate that you want to contribute to the this project, your time is valuable, and your contributions mean a lot.
+I appreciate that you want to contribute to this project, your time is valuable, and your contributions mean a lot.

 ## Important!